renswickd/rag-master-repo/docs/tutorials/basic-rag-tutorial.md

 - To start the basic RAG pipeline:
   ```
-  python main.py basic-rag
+  python main.py --rag_type basic-rag
   ```
 - To force re-vectorization of your data:
   ```
-  python main.py basic-rag -v
+  python main.py --rag_type basic-rag -v
   ```

 ## 4. Ask Questions

 - Type your question at the prompt.
-- The system will retrieve relevant context from your PDFs and generate an answer using the GROQ LLM.
+- The system will retrieve relevant context from your PDFs and generate an answer using the GROQ API with gpt-oss-20b model.

 ---